-Annual Mileage is a car finance term that refers to the amount of mileage a financed vehicle is allowed to drive each year, as stated on the finance agreement.
-This limit is designed to preserve a vehicle’s residual value.
-Exceeding this annual mileage limit normally incurs a penalty.
+Annual mileage is a car finance term that refers to the mileage limit for a PCP financed vehicle, as stated on the finance agreement.
+As this refers to a PCP loan product, which is designed to cover the depreciation of the vehicle during the loan term, this annual mileage limit helps preserve the car's residual value.

 You may want to try and calculate how many miles you drive each year before you go into any agreement.
 There are tools online that can help provide you with a figure.
 Alternatively, you can look at the MOT certificates for your current car over the previous years and look at the difference in mileage between certificates.

 You can also make a note of your mileage at the start of the week and the end, recording how many miles you complete each week and multiplying it by fifty-two.
 You will also want to add some leeway to take any longer trips or emergencies into account.

 If you would like to discuss detail further with one of our experienced advisors, please complete an application form.